Constitution of the SOCIETY FOR EXISTENTIAL ANALYSIS (SEA)

 (b) The members of the Committee shall be elected at the Annual General Meeting of the Society in accordance with clause 6 hereof.

-(d) In addition to the members so elected and to those serving by virtue of Clause 4(c) hereof the Committee may co-opt up to 6 further members being full members of the Society whether individual or representative or a combination of both who shall serve until the conclusion of the next Annual General Meeting after individual co-option PROVIDED THAT the number of co-opted members shall not exceed one third of the total membership of the Committee at the time of the co0option.
+(d) In addition to the members so elected and to those serving by virtue of Clause 4(c) hereof the Committee may co-opt further members having been full members of the Society for at least one full year, whether individual or representative or a combination of both who shall serve until the conclusion of the next Annual General Meeting after individual co-option.
 Co-opted members shall be entitled to vote at meetings of the Committee.

 (e) Any casual vacancy in the Committee may be filled up by the Committee and any person appointed to fill such a casual vacancy shall hold office until the conclusion of the next Annual General Meeting of the Society and shall be eligible for re-election at that Meeting.